Hasimasi/ding/Guide-for-OSX.md

 # Introduction

 Installing the bot on OSX requires the download of several libraries.
-[Homebrew](http://brew.sh/), [Python](http://www.python.org), a [text editor](https://atom.io/), and other software/dependecies are required to run MusicBot.
-This guide will show you how to install everything you need and get the MuiscBot set up.
+[Homebrew](http://brew.sh/), [Python](http://www.python.org), a [text editor](https://atom.io/), and other software/dependencies are required to run MusicBot.
+This guide will show you how to install everything you need and get the MusicBot set up.

 ## 1: Dependencies